snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-utils-advanced-operation/index.md

 | `snowplow__custom_sql` | `custom_sql ` |
 | `snowplow__entities_or_sdes` | `entities_or_sdes` |

+## Usage
+These macros exist to extend the functionality and customizability of your Snowplow data and by extension the Snowplow packages.
+This also allows you to leverage the benefit of the Snowplow incremental framework without necessarily using Snowplow's packages that are pre-built for specific use-cases.
+Equally, this could be used to overwrite certain pre-existing logic in Snowplow's other dbt packages.

+The way this is intended to be used is by either calling the macros that are highlighted here directly in your `.sql` files as part of the models in your dbt project, or by defining variables within your `dbt_project.yml` which are being leveraged by Snowplow's other dbt packages.
+For more information, you can see the following demo projects that highlight how this might be used [here](https://github.com/snowplow-incubator/dbt-example-project).

 ## Adding custom identifiers
 Adding custom identifiers allows you to decide how to identify sessions and users.
 By default, this is done using some variation of a `domain_sessionid` and `domain_userid` for sessions and users respectively, but there could be scenarios where you want to use your own custom identifiers that are embedded in global contexts to be modeled against.
 Rather than having to re-write your own data models, you can leverage some Snowplow provided variables in dbt to do the heavy lifting for you.
 Below you'll find two scenarios for customizing session and user identifiers, but these work in analogous ways.
 ### Customizing session identifiers